Program participation advice

 – Plan your next letter around your activities since the previous letter.

-– If you have time before the school year begins, begin drafting your first letter or small paragraphs about what you do that can be used in your first or other letters.
+– If you have time before the school year begins, begin drafting your first letter or small paragraphs about what you do that can be used in your first or other letters. - Bookmark the LPS website.

-– Read the sample letters and check the LPS blog for ideas.
+– Read the sample letters and check the LPS blog for ideas. - Save a copy of your letters and the students’ responses.

 – Your old letters will remind you what you told them and asked them previously.